Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 Humans have no problem noting the similarities between different game positions and intuitively noting that similar strategies should apply.
 In fact, rather than memorizing different game states, we tend to do this by default.
 But how can we train an AI to do the same?

 The key here is learning to use deep convolutional neural networks (DCNNs) as **fuzzy stores of value**.
-Previous research has shown that DCNNs show success at a wide variety of spatial and image tasks, including image classification, scene reconstruction, handwriting recognition, and much more.
+Previous research has shown that DCNNs show success at a wide variety of image tasks, including [image classification](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf), [scene reconstruction](https://arxiv.org/pdf/1604.00449.pdf), handwriting recognition, and much more.
 Crucially, DCNNs are able to learn abstract representations of images; after being shown a few thousand diverse photos of cats, for example, they can learn to classify cats of any angle, location, or color.

 ![dcnn.jpg]({{site.baseurl}}/media/dcnn.jpg)

 {:.image-caption}
 A simple example DCNN architecture.
-Deep convolutional networks heavily leverage local similarities and structure in images, and may owe their success to being structured similarly to the human optical cortex.
+Deep convolutional networks heavily leverage local similarities and structure in images, and may owe their success to being structured similarly to the [human optical cortex](https://www.biorxiv.org/content/early/2017/08/29/133694).

 Instead of memorizing a heuristic value for every game state we encounter and putting it in a hashtable, we can train a deep neural network to _learn_ heuristic values from "images" of a game board.
 The network will remember previous states fairly accurately (assuming we train the DCNN well) but it will also be able to generalize to new, never-before-seen game-states.
 Sure, because DCNNs are a learning algorithm, the predicted values of states will never be perfect, but that's OK -- we're just using them as fuzzy heuristics in the search algorithm anyway.
 All our previous methods were based on exhaustive playouts; adding in a deep neural network gives our models more of the learned "intuition" that human players often leverage.